Promises and Pitfalls of Threshold-based Auto-labeling: Threshold-Based Auto-Labeling Algorithm

-The algorithm starts with an initial batch of $n_s$ random data points and obtains oracle labels for these.
-The algorithm works in an iterative manner.
-The data obtained in each iteration $i$ is added to the training pool $D_{train}^{(i)}$.
-Next, the algorithm trains a model $\hat{h}_i$ by performing empirical risk minimization (ERM) on the training data $D_{train}^{(i)}$.
-In the next step, it proceeds to find the region where it can use $\hat{h}_i$ to auto-label accurately.
-To do so, the algorithm estimates a threshold score $\hat{t}_i$ above which it has the desired auto-labeling accuracy on the validation data (see Algorithm~\ref{alg:gamma-estimate}).
-Note that the errors on various thresholds are being estimated on the validation data.
-These estimates could be unreliable especially when the amount of validation data is small.
-Step 2 of this algorithm discards the thresholds that have a small amount of validation data.
-In step 3 we find the minimum threshold such that the sum of the estimated error and an upper confidence bound is at most the given auto-labeling error threshold.
-There can be various choices for $\hat{\sigma}$, such as, for example, the standard deviation of the estimated error $\haterr_a(\hat{h}_i,t|X_v^{(i)})$.
-After getting the auto-labeling threshold $\hat{t}_i$ it proceeds to auto-label the points in $X_u^{(i)}$ and removes these auto-labeled points from the unlabeled pool.
-The validation points that fall in the auto-labeled region are also removed from the validation set so that in the next round the validation set and the unlabeled pool are from the same region and same distribution.
-If there are more unlabeled data points left in $X_\text{pool}$, the algorithm selects points using some active querying strategy, e.g., margin based active querying~\cite{Balcan2007MarginBA}, and obtains human labels for them.
-This is added to the training pool for the next iteration.
-The same steps of training, auto-labeling and active querying are performed iteratively until there are no data points left to be labeled.
-In each round, the auto-labeled and human labeled data points are added to the set $D_{out}$ which is returned as output in the end.
-So, the dataset output by the TBAL algorithm has a mixture of human labeled and machine labeled data points.
+\item Find the region where $\hat{h}_i$ can auto-label accurately.
+The algorithm estimates a threshold $\hat{t}_i$ on the confidence score above which it can auto-label with the desired auto-labeling accuracy on the validation data (see Algorithm~\ref{alg:gamma-estimate}).
+Thresholds that have too little validation data are discarded, since their estimates are unreliable.
+The minimum threshold is found such that the sum of the estimated error $\haterr_a(\hat{h}_i,t|X_v^{(i)})$ (see eq.~\eqref{eq:auto_lbl_err}) and an upper confidence bound using the standard deviation of the estimated error, is at most the given auto-labeling error threshold. \item Auto-label the points in the pool, $X_u^{(i)}$, which have confidence $g(\hat{h}_i, \bx) > \hat{t}_i$.
+These are added to the set $D_{out}$ and removed from the unlabeled pool.
+The validation points that fall in the auto-labeled region are also removed from the validation set so that in the next round the validation set and the unlabeled pool are from the same region and the same distribution.
+Removing the auto-labeled points from $X_\text{pool}$ is a crucial step in the TBAL algorithm that enables it to focus only on the remaining unlabeled regions in the next iteration. \item If there are points left in $X_\text{pool}$, the algorithm selects points using some active querying strategy \citep{settles2009active}, obtains human labels for them, and adds them to the training pool.
+Note that the auto-labeled data is not added to the training set. \end{enumerate} This process continues until there are no data points left to be labeled.
+The algorithm then outputs the labeled dataset, which is a mixture of human- and machine-labeled points.